Updated on

 Vitamin B12 status, cognitive decline and dementia

-Cobalamin (B12) comes in many forms, depending on the ligand on its cobalt atom.
-While transcobalamin binds to the two active forms adenosylcobalamin and methylcobalamin, it can also bind to co(II)cobalamin, aquocobalamin, cysteinylcobalamin, nitrosylcobalamin, hydroxocobalamin, cyanocobalamin, aquocobalamin, sulfitocobalamin, chlorocobalamin, glutathionylcobalamin, or thiocyantocobalamin, none of which are biologically active.
+B12 comes in many forms, depending on the ligand on its cobalt atom.
+While TC does bind to the active forms adenosylcobalamin and methylcobalamin, it can also bind to co(II)cobalamin, aquocobalamin, cyanocobalamin, nitrosylcobalamin, hydroxocobalamin, cysteinylcobalamin, aquocobalamin, glutathionylcobalamin, thiocyantocobalamin, sulfitocobalamin, or chlorocobalamin, none of which are biologically active.

 Three proteins, intrinsic factor (IF), transcobalamin (TC), and haptocorrin (HC), all have an extremely high affinity for the cobalamins but discriminate these physiological ligands from Cbl analogues with different efficiencies decreasing in the following order: IF > TC > HC.